dbiir/rainbow/README.md

   schedules the other modules (except rainbow-benchmark module) to make them work together and provides a simple API to rainbow users.

 * **rainbow-benchmark**
-  provides a wide table data generater.
+  provides a wide table data generator.
 The generated data has similar schema and data distribution with real-world data while sensitive contents in the schema and data are masked.
 This module can be used seprately.

 * **rainbow-common**
   contains the common interface definitions, functions and utils.